tjjdoherty/llm-project-1/README.md

-# llm-project: Document Summarisation
+# llm-project

-## Project Journal

-## Project Task

-- ### Summarising News Articles:
+## Project Task: Summarising News Articles:
-    - ### Given a training set of longer form news reports, use an LLM to produce a summary of the long form
+- ### Given a training set of news reports that vary in style and length, use an LLM (T5-small) to produce a summary of the long form text
+    - I manually preprocessed and tokenized the dataset initially, before learning the document summarisation can be done end to end through an LLM with its own tokenizer needing to be used
+    - I set on the {T5-small (Text-to-Text Transfer Transformer)](https://databasecamp.de/en/ml-blog/t5-model)
-    - ### Compare the LLM-generated summary to a human expert-provided summary also supplied in the training data
+- ### Compare the LLM-generated summary to a human expert-provided summary (the reference summary) by ROUGE Test evaluation
+    - Rouge 1, Rouge2 and RougeL compare individual words, consecutive word pairs and sentence-level similarities.
-    - ### Inference with spot-checking specific summaries from the dataset, and new unseen texts
+- ### Inference with spot-checking specific summaries from the dataset, and new unseen texts from news of the day
+- ### Identify the hyperparameters and parameters we would want to adjust for a second round of fine-tuning, given the results of the first fine tuning with my dataset

-## General Structure:
+## General Week 22-24 Structure:

-- Provide a text input e.g. News Article or transcript (from a known dataset)
-    - Previous: Remove stop words, lower casing, preprocessing including lemmatization.
-This is done automatically with LLM's own tokeniser but I also worked this manually in llm_project_1_preprocess
-- Use the dataset as training data on a pretrained model and produce a summary of the news reports
-- Compare the LLM-generated summary of the news report to the human summary provided using ROUGE Test evaluation
+- ### Week 22-23
+    - Decided on text summarisation (possibly legal document, then confirmed to news summarisation for phase 1), online literature review of some papers (see background-research.md).
+    - Found the dataset (link below), practiced tokenization and preprocessing manually using NLP tools (NLTK, remove stopwords etc).
+Saved preprocessed data
+- ### Week 23-24
+    - Selected T5-small model for GPU/RAM considerations, first run with just 25% of the data, preprocessing from the raw text (I understand that you need to use the LLM's own tokenizer in almost all cases, so my manual preprocessing wouldn't be appropriate here).
+    - Ran the preprocessed, tokenized data in T5-small, interpret ROUGE score results, manually inspect some outputs and inference with new unseen inputs.
+    - Considered hyperparameter changes to improve performance (output min length, prompt engineering the input for the T5, learning rate
+    - Deployment and ethical considerations discussed in the notebook.
+The main issue IMO is around training on "news articles" which could be anything from matter-of-fact Reuters/BBC "just the facts" or internet forum gossiping about celebrities in controversial news which was found in some of the training data.
+There is risk of factually incorrect claims about individuals in certain events which could amount to libel.

 ## The Dataset: [Alex Fabbri Multi-News, from HuggingFace](https://huggingface.co/datasets/alexfabbri/multi_news)